jeonghanlee/EPICS-env-distribution/README.md

 ```

 If these commands run successfully and show help/path information, you have successfully configured the ALS-U EPICS environment in your current terminal session.

+## macOS (M1) Support

+* Version 1.1.1 does not currently support macOS 15.5.
+This setup is intended for training purposes only.
+* Compatibility with all modules is not guaranteed and has not been fully tested.
+* There are no plans to support macOS (Intel).
+If you are using an Intel-based Mac, please use UTM to virtualize Debian or Ubuntu Linux.